 Capital Gains Tax is imposed and collected on a self-assessment basis and the vendor is liable for the tax.
-It is computed on the VAT Exclusive Price (VEP) of the capital asset if the vendor is not registered for VAT.
+It is computed on the VAT Exclusive Price (VEP) of the capital asset.
 It does not apply to trading stock or assets that are not listed in the .

 Disposal includes any transaction whereby ownership of an asset is transferred from one person

 to another.
 For CGT purposes, a transfer is deemed to be made once the transfer document is